ofernander/naviList/README.md

 - **Lidarr** — when a subscribed playlist contains artists not in your library, naviList can automatically queue them in Lidarr for download.

 ## A.I.
 Disclosure
 Coding agents were used for the development of this project with oversight and understanding of all core functions.
-The developer is committed to actively maintaining and improving the project.

 ## Quick start

 ### 1. docker-compose.yml